Marketing Agency

 When does it make sense to bring marketing in-house?

-The usual break point is $10M–$15M in revenue, when marketing spend supports at least one full-time role.
+The usual break point is when there is enough steady work to keep at least one full-time role focused on marketing.
 Before that, agency math almost always wins.
-After that, a hybrid model (in-house marketing director plus agency support) usually beats pure in-house for another 2–3 years.
+After that, a hybrid model with an in-house marketing lead plus agency support usually beats pure in-house for several more years.

 Can we hire part-time instead of an agency?